Below is the suggested text to utilize for your course syllabi.

-- Gently redirect students who seem to lose focus or get off topic.
+- Gently redirect students who seem to lose focus or get off-topic.

 - Utilize campus support services.
 Encourage students who may be struggling to visit the ASC.

 Be patient and ask for help.
-If you are struggling with a particular student who is receiving academic accommodations, you may reach out to the Director of Accessible Services for additional guidance (x 8869).
+If you are struggling with a particular student who is receiving academic accommodations, you may reach out to the Director of Accessibility Services for additional guidance (x 8869).

 - Association on Higher Education and Disability (AHEAD)